trajansimz2-rgb/html-website-assignment/README.md

    `<footer>` holds the copyright line at the bottom of the page.

 3. **Which element was most useful for organizing your layout and why?**
-   [Fill in — likely `<section>`, since splitting the admin panel into eight labelled sections (one per tab) made it easy to show/hide the right one and kept each piece of functionality clearly separated in the markup.]
+   `<section>` — splitting the admin panel into eight separate sections (Reports, Add Publisher, Territories, Accounts, etc.) made it easy to understand which part of the page did what, even without deep coding experience.

 ## Question 3: HTML Attributes